Customer Value Proposition

 While you can always decrease the price to improve customer value, it can be a dangerous proposition.
-Dropping price can reduce the perceived emotional benefits of a product or service, and create a price war.
-Though if you are overpriced vis-à-vis competitors, and you don’t have an equal or better brand or design of competitors, you should most likely reduce the price to equal out the relative difference in customer value.
+Dropping prices can reduce the perceived emotional benefits of a product or service, and create a price war.
+Though if you are overpriced vis-à-vis competitors, and you don’t have an equal or better brand or design than competitors, you should most likely reduce the price to equal out the relative difference in customer value.
 Strong brands typically don’t use price as a growth lever, until they come out with a new generation of products with superior features and design, enabling them to drop the price of the older generation of products.
 You only have to look as far as Apple iPhone’s pricing strategy, where they try to hold the price on newer models, and then drop the price on older models, once the newer models are released.

 Drive the Customer Value Wedge

 One of the largest elements of any growth strategy is simply figuring out how you can drive customer value versus the competition.
 So, prioritizing which rational and emotional benefits are important and determining strategies to improve them, will get you going down the road of growth.
-And, on the flipside, figuring out how to consistently drive down your cost structure, so you can improve pricing, will give your growth insurance policy, that you can activate in the event of competitive pressure, macroeconomic factors, or just to crush the competition.
-Many of the tools we cover are strategies to drive the customer value wedge, with some of the most useful tools being innovation, emergence, lean, use cases & requirements, agile, adoption curves and roadmaps.
+And, on the flip side, figuring out how to consistently drive down your cost structure, so you can improve pricing, will give your growth insurance policy, that you can activate in the event of competitive pressure, macroeconomic factors, or just to crush the competition.
+Many of the tools we cover are strategies to drive the customer value wedge, with some of the most useful tools being innovation, emergence, lean, use cases & requirements, agile, adoption curves, and roadmaps.

 DOWNLOAD THE CUSTOMER VALUE TEMPLATE WORKSHEET

 To get you going on improving customer value, purchase the Customer Value PowerPoint with an overview and templates on customer value.
 Purchase the PowerPoint by clicking on the link below.